qverg/latex-flashcards/README.md

 replacing ``sample_set.txt`` with the filename of your set of flashcards.

 The script will create a folder called "output" containing the ``.tex`` file.

+There will be 8 flashcards per A4 page, so make sure the contents of the flashcards are small enough to fit.